MatiasJJ/ClusterinClusters_oldIDS/Manual.md

 As the resulting clusters depend strongly on the choice of the starting centroids a common practice is to repeat the algorithm several times with different starting centroids, randomly generated.

-We applied the k-mean algorithm to our data, selecting a number of clusters $k=23$ as ??????.
+We applied the k-mean algorithm to our data, selecting a number of clusters k=23 as this is the number of possible permutations of our chemical cluster: there are 23 different ways of adding 4 water molecules, 1 ammonia and 1 sulfuric acid.
 The possibility to select k according to the CH index is also given.

 ### Visualization with t-SNE
 To visualize the multidimensional dataset we use the t-Distributed Stochastic Neighbor Embedding (t-SNE), an unsupervised, non-linear technique of dimensionality reduction, introduced by Laurens van der Maatens and Geoffrey Hinton in 2008.